Investor Relations - Overview

 CytRx is a biopharmaceutical company focused on discovering and developing new therapeutics to treat patients with high unmet needs.

 CytRx has a milestone and royalty agreement with Orphazyme A/S (Nasdaq - "ORPH") for arimoclomol.
-The agreement can provide CytRx with up to $120M in potential milestones + royalties paid on arimoclomol.
-Orphazyme is currently studying arimoclomol in clinical trials for 4 indications including Nieman-Pick disease Type C (NPC), amyotrophic lateral sclerosis (ALS), Gaucher disease and Inclusion Body Myositis (IBM).
+The agreement can provide CytRx with up to $100M in potential milestones as well as royalties paid on arimoclomol.
+Orphazyme is currently studying arimoclomol in Nieman-Pick disease Type C (NPC) and Gaucher disease.
 Orphazyme has submitted an MAA with the EMA for arimoclomol for NPC and recently held a Type A meeting with the FDA.
 NPC is a severely debilitating and fatal disease that predominantly affects children.
 Orphazyme has also received FDA Breakthrough Therapy Designation for arimoclomol for NPC.
 They launched an Early Access Program for NPC in January 2020 to further accelerate access to treatment with arimoclomol for people living with NPC.
 For CytRx, this milestone and royalty agreement represents significant near-term value for our company.

 CytRx also has a milestone and royalty agreement with ImmunityBio, Inc. for aldoxorubicin which is an improved version of the widely used chemotherapeutic agent doxorubicin.
 The agreement can provide CytRx with up to $343M in potential milestones + royalties paid on aldoxorubicin.
 Royalties are increasing double digits on soft tissue sarcomas and increasing single digits in all other indications.
 ImmunityBio is headed by Dr. Patrick Soon-Shiong, the inventor of Abraxane and an albumin research pioneer in oncology.
 ImmunityBio has highlighted aldoxorubicin as one of three separate modalities of its platform.
 They announced initiation of a phase 2 registrational-intent study using aldoxorubicin in combination with immunotherapy in metastatic pancreatic cancer.
 ImmunityBio, to date, plans to use aldoxorubicin in studies in glioblastoma, triple negative breast cancer, in addition to metastatic pancreatic cancer.
 ImmunityBio is reviewing options in Soft Tissue Sarcoma.
 This milestone and royalty agreement could provide significant payments to CytRx in multiple tumor types for aldoxorubicin.

 CytRx Corporation's website is www.cytrx.com.